Haneef Atmar: Minister of Education

 In May 2006, Atmar was sworn in as the Minister of Education after being approved by an overwhelming majority of the National Assembly.

 He was a member of the Presidential Oversight Committee.

 Minister of Interior

 In October 2008, Atmar was sworn in as the Minister of Interior after being approved by a majority of the National Assembly.

 Later career

 When the Truth and Justice party was founded in 2011, he became a member of the party.

 Minister of Foreign Affairs

-Atmar was appointed as the acting minister of foreign affairs by President Ashraf Ghani on 4 April 2020.
+Atmar was appointed the acting minister of foreign affairs by President Ashraf Ghani on 4 April 2020.
 Ghani also nominated him as minister on permanent basis, pending approval by the National Assembly.
 His nomination was approved by 197 of the 246 lawmakers present in the Wolesi Jirga on 21 November, with 24 opposing, nine votes being blank and 16 being invalid.
-He was sworn-in on 4 February 2021.
+He was sworn in on 4 February 2021.

-Collapse of the Afghan government

-The 2021 Taliban offensive culminated in the fall of Kabul to the Taliban.
-Atmar was evacuated from Afghanistan on 16 August 2021 to Turkey, alongside Turkish citizens and other Afghan officials by the Turkish government.

-Because no foreign government accorded diplomatic recognition to the Taliban, diplomats appointed by the previous government continued to operate most of Afghanistan's 65 embassies abroad, which rejected Taliban demands to allow them to take control of Afghan foreign policy.
-In exile, Atmar continued to identify himself as Afghan foreign minister.
-The United Nations removed his name from its list of foreign ministers on 15 February 2022.